 If you have building collapse injuries after a New York City construction site accident, call Hecht, Kleeger & Damashek P.C.
-We will explain your rights and how to recover the compensation you need and deserve.
+We will explain your rights as a construction worker.
+We’ll help you recover the compensation you need and deserve.

 It’s important to figure out exactly who may be responsible for your accident.
-There may be more than one party that should be held accountable for a botched demolition or collapse.
+There may be more than one liable party for a botched demolition or collapse.
+They should all be held responsible.
 If you don’t name everyone liable, you may not get the compensation you deserve.

 Some parties who may be liable in partial or total building collapse include: